Guests at Winter Residency 2025 / 2026

 02.01 - 31.01

-Kiarash Dadgar (b.
-1994, Esfahan, Iran) is an Iranian-Canadian filmmaker, writer, and interdisciplinary artist based in Toronto, Canada.
-He holds an MA in dramatic literature from Soore Art University in Tehran and is completing an MFA in film at York University.
+Born in Esfahan, Iran in 1994, Kiarash Dadgar is an Iranian-Canadian filmmaker, writer, and interdisciplinary artist currently based in Toronto.
+He holds an MA in Dramatic Literature from Soore Art University of Tehran and is completing his MFA in Film at York University.
 His work often explores memory, displacement, aging, and social injustice through minimalist visual storytelling and hybrid cinematic forms.

-His award-winning short film The Steak has been screened at over 300 international festivals and won more than 110 awards globally.
-On Velferden Kiarash will develop Graveyard , his first feature film – a dark, poetic tale set on a fictional island, exploring love, death and power structures through surreal and symbolic imagery.
-He intends to use the production stay for visual research, writing and collaboration with his creative partner.
+His award-winning short film The Steak has screened at over 300 international festivals and won 110+ awards globally.
+At Velferden, Kiarash will be developing Graveyard, his first feature film—a darkly poetic story set on a fictional island, exploring love, death, and power structures through surreal, symbolic imagery.
+He aims to use the residency period for deep visual research, writing, and collaborative development with his creative partner.

-Sara Oveissi (b.
-1994, Tehran, Iran) is a Toronto-based interdisciplinary visual artist and art/creative director working in photography, video, and mixed media.
-Her work explores memory, identity, displacement, and emotional transformation through a poetic visual language and experimental storytelling.
+Born in 1994, in Tehran, Iran, Sara Oveissi is a Toronto-based multidisciplinary visual artist and art/creative director working across photography, video, and mixed media.
+Her work explores memory, identity, displacement, and emotional transformation through poetic visual language and experimental storytelling.

-With a background in graphic design, collage and digital media, Sara creates visually charged spaces that are emotionally moving and blur the boundaries between external reality and internal experience.
-Her practice often draws on personal and collective narratives shaped by migration, trauma and resilience.
+With a background in graphic design, collage, and digital media, Sara creates emotionally resonant visual spaces that blur the line between outer reality and inner perception.
+Her practice often draws from personal and collective narratives shaped by migration, trauma, and resilience.

-She has exhibited her work in Iran and Berlin, and continues to expand her visual language through interdisciplinary collaborations.
-At Velferden Sara will work with her creative partner Kiarash Dadgar to develop Graveyard visually, focusing on research, visual experiments, and site-specific image production as part of the project's pre-production phase.
+She has exhibited her work in Iran and Berlin and continues to expand her visual language through cross-disciplinary collaborations.
+At Velferden, Sara will be working alongside her creative partner Kiarash Dadgar to visually develop Graveyard, focusing on research, visual experiments, and location-based image-making as part of the project’s pre-production phase.

 Taylor Smith